maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 9. [Browser][] is a gem that allows you to test for the browser being used including mobile browsers, and includes ActionController integration.

-10. Here's an idea where mobile templates are placed in a separate directory, and when requests come in from a mobile subdomain like m.domain.com they are served these templates.
-If the templates are not available, they are served the regular view templates.
-This in effect frees you from the work of creating two templates for every action.
-In the solution the user can switch between the two templates, and if they hit the server from the regular domain but require mobile ready templates, they're automatically redirected through user agent detection.
+10. In the tutorial "[Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]" the author proposes placing mobile templates in a separate directory, then when requests come in from a mobile subdomain, like m.domain.com, these templates are served.
+If the templates are not available, the requester is served regular view templates; bring you up from having to create two templates for every action.
+Users can switch between the two templates, and user agent detection is employed.

-    \- [Mobile Devices and Rails: Maintaining your Sanity][Maintain Sanity]

-11. If you're looking to beef up your detection capabilities, here's a service you can try (includes free and paid plans):
+11. If you're looking to beef up your detection capabilities, [Handset Detection][] is a service you can try (includes free and paid plans).

-    \- [Handset Detection][]

-12. Here is a list of mobile strings you could incorporate into your project if you wanted to get granular:
+12. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.

-    \- [Mobile Browser ID (User-Agent) Strings][Mobile Strings]

 ### Responsive Web Design